Functional cognitive assessment and intervention, awareness deficits after brain injury, driving and community mobility

 1984: BS in Occupational Therapy, Washington University School of Medicine in St. Louis, Program in Occupational Therapy

 1981: Bachelor in Social Work, University of Missouri-Columbia

-Dr. Barco specializes in the assessment and treatment of adolescents and adults with brain injuries.
+Dr. Barco specializes in the assessment and treatment of adolescents and adults with brain injuries and cognitive impairment.
 Prior to joining the faculty, she was the program coordinator for the Head Injury Resource Center for 15 years (currently located Mercy Medical Center in St. Louis), and the administrative director of medical services at The Center for Head Injury Services, a not-for-profit comprehensive community integration center in St. Louis.
 She assisted in the development of a model of practice addressing awareness deficits after brain injury which is currently in textbooks and utilized in treatment programs today.

 Dr. Barco is specialty certified by American Occupational Therapy Association in driving and community mobility and a certified driving rehabilitation specialist thru the Association for Driver Rehabilitation Specialists.
 Dr. Barco has performed driving assessments and interventions for more than 20 years and has been instrumental in the development of driving programs in rehabilitation facilities associated with major medical centers across Missouri.
 She currently provides clinical services thru Washington University Occupational Therapy Community Practice.